-This eventually led to him becoming in trouble with the law, especially after he was caught stealing lawnmowers and breaking into post office stamp machines in order to gain money to cover his addiction and his gambling habits.
+This eventually led to run-ins with the law, especially after he was caught stealing lawnmowers and breaking into post office stamp machines in order to gain money to cover his addiction and gambling habits.

 As a result, van der Velde was sentenced to jail, which ultimately led to his loss of everything, including the small villa that he and his Belgian wife, Josée, had owned.